sanjai0py/mirrAR-backend-assignment/README.md

 ## Improved Search Feature

-The search functionality in this project has been improved using PostgreSQL's full-text search features to provide more efficient and accurate search results.
-A separate branch named `improved-search` was created to test and refine the new feature.
+The search functionality on my API was slow when I used Sequelize ORM's 'Op.ilike' operations, taking about 20-30 ms for a table of 200 rows.
+Upon digging through the documentation, I found out that Postgres has an in-built full-text search feature that is specifically made for this functionality, and is much faster.
+To improve the search feature, I created a new branch called 'improved-search' and implemented a basic version of the search using Postgres's full-text search feature, even though it was buggy because it was already time to submit the assignment.
+I plan to learn more about this feature of Postgres and implement it in the 'improved-search' branch to avoid breaking the 'main' branch.

 ## Installation